 Remembering Keki N Daruwalla

-A range of Indian English poets recall Keki N Daruwalla’s humour, generosity, energy, and of course, the succinctness of his writing in prose and poetry
+A range of Indian English poets recall the author’s humour, generosity, energy, and of course, the succinctness of his writing in prose and poetry

 The death of poet, writer and former IPS officer Keki N Daruwalla at 87 on 26 September has left writers of Indian English poetry saddened as he was an especially revered, kind and supportive mentor.